-Rosie is a practicing Art Psychotherapist, with over substantial experience managing clinical services both in schools and in clinics.
+Rosie is a practising Art Psychotherapist with substantial experience managing clinical services both in schools and clinics.
 Alongside individual and group therapy, she is experienced in facilitating reflective practice, supervision, training and consultancy as well as support to families.

-Relevant qualifications: Ma (Hons) Art Therapy, University of Hertfordshire.
-BA in Fine art (Hons), UCL.
-She is a BAAT member and registered with the Health Professionals Council.
+Relevant qualifications: MA (Hons) Art Therapy, University of Hertfordshire.
+BA (Hons) Fine Art, UCL.
+She is a BAAT member and registered with the Health Professionals’ Council.